GrammaticalFramework/gf-core/doc/gf-refman.md

 for parsing, random generation, and any other grammar operation that depends on category.
 Its legal values are the categories defined or inherited in the abstract syntax.

+The flag `case_sensitive` has value `on` by default which means that the parser will always match the input with the grammar predictions in a case sensitive manner.
+This can be overriden by setting the flag to `off`.
+The flag also controlls how the linearizer matches the prefixes in the `pre` construction.

 ### Compiler pragmas